spencer1248/BEWDiful_Students/11_Lab_Review/exercises/movie_app/README.md

 *	Create a search box that will search for a term in the title, description and the year released fields.
 *	Display results in the search.html.erb pages.

-##Lab Time - Create & Edit Movie Forms
-####Time: Due Lesson 11
+## Update
 ###Task Instructions

-*	Update routes file to use :resources
+*	Update routes file to use "resources" method
-*	Add a link to show just the movie that was clicked
+*	Add a link to show just the movie that was clicked (the show action)
 *	Build form for adding a new movie
 *	Add validations to the Movie model
 	*	All titles and descriptions must be present